About Online Proctoring

 Important:

-Allow time to integrate ProctorU or Proctorio into your course, set up your first exam, and communicate with students for the proctoring process.
-If using ProctorU, remind students to schedule their exam in advance.
+Allow time to integrate Proctorio into your course, set up your first exam, and communicate with students for the proctoring process.
 We recommend setting up proctoring tools before the semester begins to ensure a smooth experience.

 FAQ